braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/smart_tvs.md

 # Smart TV Integration

-The Braze Web SDK lets you collect analytics and display rich In-App Messages and Content Card messages to Smart TV users, including the [Samsung Tizen TV][1] and [LG webOS TV][2].
+The Braze Web SDK lets you collect analytics and display rich In-App Messages and Content Card messages to Smart TV users, including [Samsung Tizen TVs][1] and [LG TVs (webOS)][2].

 For a complete technical reference, please see our [Javascript Documentation][3].